 16 Therefore do not let anyone judge you by what you eat or drink, or with regard to a religious feast, a New Moon celebration or a sabbath day.

 17 These are a shadow of the things that were to come; the reality, however, is found in Christ.

 [Colossians 2:16-17, NIV]

-The idea that the foods we eat and the festival days we keep are important prophetic shadows of things still to come did not originate with the Apostle Shaul.
-The Jews have long held that major prophetic events typically fall on Israel’s festival days.
+The idea that the foods we eat and the feast days we keep are important prophetic shadows of things still to come did not originate with the Apostle Shaul.
+The Jews have long held that major prophetic events typically fall on Israel’s feast days.

 When Yahweh poured out the gift of the Spirit on the Pentecost, the faithful still needed to be at the Temple in Jerusalem in order to receive that gift.
 If Yeshua’s resurrection really marked the end of the Torah and the Prophets, as some groups claim, then why did the faithful still need to be in the Temple on the Pentecost?
 Why was the Spirit not poured out at some other place, and at some other time, such as on Christmas, in Rome?

 Some theologians tell us that even though the Apostles continued to keep Yahweh’s feasts, the reason we now keep Sunday, Christmas and Easter is that Yeshua’s resurrection marked the start of a three-to-four-hundred-year period of change, in which the Church would be authorized to make all sorts of sweeping changes to the faith.
 However, this thesis is very curious, considering these alleged changes were never prophesied anywhere in Scripture, and also considering how many times Yahweh sternly warned those who feared Him not to keep any other feast days.